Peter-Xidian/notifications-page-fem/README.md

 ### Continued development

-- To include the option of a drop down onclick on each notification card
+- Implement a drop-down message box onclick of each notification card
 - To implement a popup modal on click of profile picture or picture commented on

 ### Useful resources

-- [CSS Scan](https://getcssscan.com/css-box-shadow-examples) - This helped me by providing me with ready-made drop-shadow options to pick from.
+- [CSS Scan](https://getcssscan.com/css-box-shadow-examples) - This helped me by providing ready-made drop-shadow options to pick from.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/toggle) - This is an amazing resource which helped me understand how to toggle displays.
 I'd recommend it to anyone still learning this concept.
 - [Animation Library - AOS](https://michalsnik.github.io/aos/) - Great resource that helped with bringing this project to life with some subtle smooth animations.